Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Prerequisites

-* URL to the VOLUME
+* URL of the VOLUME

 ### Process